Greatest common divisors with moving targets and consequences for linear recurrence sequences: Proof of Theorem

 \subsection{Two lemmas with moving targets}

 Our goal here, is to establish a moving target version of a result of Laurent.
-(Compare with \cite{Laurent} or \cite[Theorem 2.1]{Levin:GCD}.)
-It can be viewed as an analogue the Borel Lemma with moving targets (see \cite[Lemma 12]{Guo2} or \cite[Lemma 5.5]{Levin:Wang:GCD}).
-We refer to \cite[Theorem A.3.2]{ru2001nevanlinna} for the case of constant coefficients.
+(Compare with \cite[Lemma 6]{Laurent} or \cite[Theorem 2.1]{Levin:GCD}.)
+It can be viewed as an analogue of the Borel Lemma with moving targets.
+(See \cite[Lemma 12]{Guo2} or \cite[Lemma 5.5]{Levin:Wang:GCD}.)
+We refer to \cite[Theorem A.3.3.2]{ru2001nevanlinna} for the case of constant coefficients.

 We will apply this lemma, which we state as Lemma \ref{Mborel1}, in several places.
 For our purposes, it replaces the Skolem-Mahler-Lech Theorem in the proof of Theorem \ref{Levin:thm1.11} (\cite[Theorem 1.11]{Levin:GCD}).
-To further illustrate the use of this lemma, we will give a short proof of a version of the Skolem-Mahler-Lech Theorem in the next section.
-Note that Lemma \ref{Mborel1} is a consequence of the classical non-moving version of Schmidt's Subspace Theorem (Theorem \ref{Schmidt}).

-\begin{lemma} Let $\kk$ be a number field, $S$ a finite set of places of $\kk$, containing the archimedean places, and let $\Osh_{\kk,S}$ be the ring of $S$-integers.
-Let
+Indeed, it can be used to establish the Skolem-Mahler-Lech Theorem.
+Note that Lemma \ref{Mborel1} is a consequence of the classical non-moving version of Schmidt's Subspace Theorem (Theorem \ref{Schmidt}). \begin{lemma} Let $\kk$ be a number field, let $S$ be a finite set of places of $\kk$, containing the archimedean places and with rings of $S$-integers $\mathcal{O}_{\kk,S}$.
+Let $\Lambda$ be an infinite index set, let